cbpeterson/bHUB/README.md

 ## OVERVIEW OF FILES

+Start with the demo file run.m, which conducts the simulation experiments for an illustrative example in Kim et al. (2019)

 ## run.m
 Basic example of running MCMC sampler and generating results summaries on a simple setting with